-Windsor Charter Academy Food Services Department
+Windsor Charter Academy Farm-to-School Program

 *This link defaults to the elementary school menu.
 Please use the filters to find your student’s school, as the elementary school menu is different than the middle and high school menus.
 Also, “Windsor Charter Academy” is the school district.